Renaissance School of Medicine at Stony Brook University: Affiliated teaching hospitals and research institutes

-Additionally, RSOM offers its students international rotations for residents in the Departments of Medicine, OB/GYN, Pediatrics, Anesthesiology and Emergency Medicine at various partner sites, including Chile, China, Ecuador, Japan, Madagascar, Peru, Rwanda and Uganda.
+Additionally, RSOM offers its students international rotations for residents in the Departments of Medicine, OB/GYN, Pediatrics, Anesthesiology, and Emergency Medicine at various partner sites, including Chile, China, Ecuador, Japan, Madagascar, Peru, Rwanda, and Uganda.

-In 2016, RSOM entered into a strategic partnership with the Mount Sinai Health System and the Icahn School of Medicine in Manhattan.
-This was done to increase collaboration in medical education, biomedical research, and delivery of care.
+In 2016, RSOM entered into a strategic partnership with the Mount Sinai Health System and the Icahn School of Medicine in Manhattan to increase collaboration in medical education, biomedical research, and delivery of care.

-In 2021, RSOM signed a letter of intent with Catholic Health Services of Long Island and are currently in discussions regarding a strategic partnership.

 Research

 RSOM ranks in the top 10 U.S. medical schools for NIH research funding in several disciplines, including anesthesiology and biomedical engineering.
 Over $90 million in research is funded annually at RSOM.

 Researchers at RSOM have contributed to major medical innovations including: